Taxation and Basic Income

 A tax scheme that is not designed to achieve these objectives may undermine the effectiveness of the

 Basic Income scheme and significantly increase the cost of the scheme.
+A more expensive scheme will make it more difficult to introduce a scheme.

 -